mufid/good-night/README.md

 A random data dumps are created after `bin/rails db:seed`

-## Performance Consideration and Strategies
+## Performance Consideration and Strategies: Summary

 - **Cursor instead of pagination:** It is well-documented that cursor is preferred on large rows instead of pagination.
 This is